Dear R eaders:

 autumn.
 Perhaps by the time you get settled

-off in Michigan or California we shall have
+off in Michigan or California we shall have a

-a great town here."
+great town here."

-The trip to Palmer on the new line
+The trip to Palmer on the

-property.
-The depot constructed off Main Street
+College property.
+The depot constructed off Main

-day; the Amtrak "Vermonter" continued to travel
+this day; the Amtrak "Vermonter" continued to

-that line until 2014.
+travel that line until 2014.

 With the completion of the